roman-neuhauser/Ansel-wiki/Home.md

 1. **It runs slightly faster than upstream darktable**: although not the ultimate goal, removing GUI events leads to less CPU load
 2. **It provides a minimal set of tools and simplified GUI** and doesn't overwhelm users with loads of geeky options which don't make them more productive.
 3. **It solves the long-standing problem of re-inventing basic GUI interaction** in ways that are inconsistent with every operating system and desktop environment out there.
-4. **It keeps pixel code and pipeline compatibility with upstream darktable**: you choose your UI, not your pipeline.
+4. **It keeps pixel code and pipeline compatibility with upstream darktable**: you have the choice of your UI, you keep the compatibility of your edits.

 The reasons for having forked are detailed here: